johngarnett/streetleaguepinball/README.md

 TODO: It would be awesome to have the code just point to a DATA_HOME .env var.
 Then people could clone the data archive and point the server code at it (until a better solution becomes available).

 ### Venues
+The venues.json is not a per-season database.
+It represents a realtime view of the venues.
+New venues are added via the web interface by the superuser.

 `data/venues.json` has the form:
 ```